 - 5. Develop good syllabi.
 A syllabus is more than just information about a course-it is tantamount to a contract between you and your students.
 Consequently, course requirements, timelines and expectations should be clearly stated in your syllabi.
 See page 22 for additional information on preparing your course syllabus. - 6.
 Take attendance.
 Faculty are required to take attendance through a method of their choosing.
 There are some very good reasons why attendance taking and recording it is in our students' best interest, including their ability to meet satisfactory academic progress and other financial aid requirements. - 7.
 Order textbooks and desk copies.
 Faculty are responsible for ordering textbooks and desk copies in a timely manner and with the students' best interest-both pedagogical and financial-in mind.
 Please refer to page 33 for detailed instructions on ordering textbooks and page 34 for instructions on ordering desk copies. - 8.
 Attend regularly-scheduled meetings.
 The following is a list of "meeting types" along with a description of those whose presence is required: - a.
 Convocation: Full-time faculty are expected to attend the annual Convocation in August; adjunct faculty are both welcome and encouraged to attend. - b.
 General Faculty Meeting: Full-time faculty are expected to attend the annual General Faculty Meeting in August; adjunct faculty are both welcome and encouraged to attend. - c.
 New Faculty Orientation: All new faculty are required to attend the New Faculty Orientation (fall). - d.
 Division Meetings: Each division will determine the frequency of divisional meetings and requirements for attendance.
 In general, full-time faculty are expected to attend; adjunct faculty are encouraged to attend. - e.
 Faculty Assembly: UNM-Valencia is unique in that it has a Faculty Assembly form of faculty governance (in contrast to a Faculty Senate).
-In this system all faculty have full voting rights.
+In this system all faculty have full

+- voting rights.
 Consequently, faculty should make every effort to regularly attend and actively participate in Faculty Assembly meetings.
 The effectiveness of our faculty governance is contingent on participation. - f.
-Faculty administration: Division chairs and managers are required to attend monthly Chairs' Council meetings (closed meeting).
-In addition, program coordinators and managers are also required to attend monthly Instructional Council meetings (open meeting). - g.
-Committee meetings: Committee membership is voluntary at UNM-Valencia.
-However, faculty who commit to serving on a committee should make every effort to regularly attend committee meetings.
-Faculty who are unable or unwilling to regularly attend committee meetings should resign from the committee in question. - h.
+Faculty administration: Division chairs and managers are required to attend monthly Chairs' Council meetings.
+In addition, program coordinators and managers are also required to attend monthly Instructional Council meetings. - g.
+Committee meetings: Each continuing faculty member should serve on two committees per year and should make every effort to regularly attend committee meetings. - h.
 Commencement: Full-time faculty are expected to participate in our annual Commencement exercises as a show of support and honor for our graduates.
 Adjunct faculty are both welcome and encouraged to participate.
 Regalia may be provided. - 9.
 Keep up with information.
 Paper memos are a rarity at UNM-Valencia.
 Instead, we rely on email and the web to disseminate information.
 Your UNM email address will be added to our faculty listserv and serves as the primary tool for official UNM correspondence.
 This listserv will be used to pass on information to you.